IFRS 5 — Non-current Assets Held for Sale and Discontinued Operations

 Summary of IFRS 5

 IFRS 5 achieves substantial convergence with the requirements of US SFAS 144 Accounting for the Impairment or Disposal of Long-Lived Assets with respect to the timing of the classification of operations as discontinued operations and the presentation of such operations.
 With respect to long-lived assets that are not being disposed of, the impairment recognition and measurement standards in SFAS 144 are significantly different from those in IAS 36 Impairment of Assets.
-However those differences have not been addressed in the short-term convergence project.
+However those differences were not addressed in the short-term IASB-FASB convergence project.

 Key provisions of IFRS 5 relating to assets held for sale

-Held-for-sale classification.
 In general, the following conditions must be met for an asset (or 'disposal group') to be classified as held for sale: [IFRS 5.6-8]

 - management is committed to a plan to sell